johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 - **app/config** - The directory containing configuration files for Passport.
 - **app/factories** - Directory for Angular factories.
 Factories are used by Angular to retrieve information from the model (i.e. API) and pass it to the controller for manipulation.
 This is a common Angular convention.
 - **app/models** - Directory for database models.
 In this case, this is where the Mongoose schemas will be defined.
+These models are definitions of desired data structure that will be inserted into the database.

 The remainder of the folders are the same.